Fokker-Planck approach to thermal fluctuations in antiferromagnetic systems: Equations of motion

 Here, the damping factors have the following expressions

 where

 and the proper pulsation is

-which is expressed in terms of the spin-wave energy gap at zero-temperature $\Omega_0=\sqrt{\Delta(2J+\Delta)}$~\cite{rezende2019introduction}.
+which is expressed in terms of the zero-temperature spin-wave energy gap $\Omega_0=\sqrt{\Delta(2J+\Delta)}$~~\cite{rezende2019introduction}, and also incorporates a renormalization contribution stemming from the damping correction $\Gamma_\bot'$.
 For the sake of clarity, the inter-sublattice terms $\lambda'$ and $\delta \lambda'$ have been omitted here.
 They have been examined in detail in Appendix~\ref{ssect:in-plane}, where it is shown how they are incorporated into $\Gamma_\bot$ and $\Gamma_\bot'$.